PagerDuty/security-training/docs/for_everyone_part_ii/index.md

 Not joking by the way, those are genuine questions we get on these vendor security questionnaires from customers.
 A global pandemic?
 Really?!
 I'm going to be home and hiding.
 Or I'll work remote that day.

+???+ comment "Presenter's Comment (2022)"
+    😬 Let's address the elephant in the room.
+This didn't age well.
+This training was written and delivered in May of 2019, before y'know... we had an actual global pandemic.
+Rest assured, I'm not clairvoyant (to my knowledge), however my predication of hiding at home and working remotely turned out to be pretty accurate.

+    The point being made was that questions like this are a bit silly for most organizations.
+If you think employees are going to prioritize the business over their own families during a global disaster, you're going to be disappointed.
+I'm hesitant to provide other examples of these types of questions though, considering what happened last time.

 So then of course, we get frustrated that we have to spend a week answering these obtuse and barely relevant questions, only for the customer to come back with a huge number of followup questions asking things like why we don't use a firewall appliance in our data center.
 Now we have to spend more time to explain that we don't have a data center and describe what AWS is and so on.
 Basically the process takes a really long time and gets extremely frustrating for everyone involved.
 The security team, the sales team, the customer, everyone.

 You'd think there's be a standard format for these questionnaires, so you can provide your answers once and share them with everyone.
 And there is!
 Except there are 20-30 different standards and everyone seems to use a different one or a different version.
 And some just send you a spreadsheet to fill in.